-As springs comes to an end, many trees, like the Tambotie tree (Spirostachys Africana), begin to fruit.
+As spring comes to an end, many trees, like the Tambotie tree (Spirostachys Africana), begin to fruit.
 It brings a sense of freshness to the air that tells us that the long-awaited summer has arrived.

-Ross, our instructor at Karongwe camp, explains this fascinating occurrence in more detail
+Ross, our instructor at Karongwe camp, explains this fascinating occurrence in more detail.

-Now that you know all about jumping beans, the next time you walk past seeds you will hopefully recognise them and impress your fellow safari goers with your knowledge of this special occurrence.
+Now that you know all about jumping beans, the next time you walk past seeds you will hopefully recognise them and impress your fellow safari-goers with your knowledge of this special occurrence.